Deconfounding age effects with fair representation learning when assessing dementia: Experiments

+We evaluate the performances of our four proposed neural network models against following benchmarks: \begin{enumerate} \item DNN baseline using the features we extracted. \item Statistical adjustment methods: residualization according to ages using linear and quadratic models (Res-linear and Res-quadratic), inverse probability weighting (IPW-adjust). \item An approximate fairness lower-bound, directly optimizing the $\Delta_{eo}^{(2)}$ score (optimize-EO).
+The $\Delta_{eo}^{(2)}$ score is itself not differentiable, so we computed the probability instead of binary predictions when calculating the loss function, following the approach of \cite{zemel2013fair}. \end{enumerate}

+For DNN baseline, we use a small multiple layer perceptrons (MLP)\footnote{One hidden layer with 5 neurons.}.
+For statistical adjustment methods, we train MLPs with the same configurations using data processed with several traditional deconfounding methods.
+For our four models, we train on raw features.
+All MLP models are implemented with with sklearn \cite{scikit-learn}, while the remaining models use PyTorch \cite{pytorch}, optimized with Adam \cite{kingma2014adam}.

-We first set up benchmarks for our classifiers.
-We evaluate several traditional classifiers with our fairness metrics ($\Delta_{eo}^{(2)}$ and $\Delta_{eo}^{(5)}$, corresponding to dividing ages into $N=2$ and $N=5$ groups respectively).
-The results\footnote{All accuracy and fairness results in this paper are based on 5-fold cross validations, where no speaker occurs both in train and test data.} are listed in Table \ref{tab:baselines}.
-A DNN is used as the baseline because (1) all our models are based on neural networks, and (2) DNN classifiers have had the best (or statistically indistinguishable from the best) accuracy on the DementiaBank and Famous People datasets.
+The performances are evaluated by both accuracy and our fairness metrics ($\Delta_{eo}^{(2)}$ and $\Delta_{eo}^{(5)}$).\footnote{These correspond to dividing ages into $N=2$ and $N=5$ groups respectively. $N=2$ and $N=5$ are arbitrary choices.} The results are listed in Table \ref{tab:deconfounding}.
+All accuracy and fairness results in this paper are based on 5-fold cross validation.
+No speech samples from the same person occur in both train and test sets.